WorldsEndDunce/Quizlet-Ripoff/README.md

 - [x] Toggle the flashcard between the question side and the answer side
 - [x] Style the question and answer side of the card to better distinguish between the two sides
 - [x] Add selectable multiple choice answers beneath the card
-   - [x] Change the background color of the multiple choice answers when clicked to indicate whether the question waanswered correctly
+   - [x] Change the background color of the multiple choice answers when clicked to indicate whether the question was answered correctly
 - [x] Further customize and style the card